jsenv/importmap-node-module/readme.md

 # Presentation

-This repository generates [import map](https://github.com/WICG/import-maps) from _package.json_ files in your _node_modules_ directory.
-The generated importmap can be used to make code dependent of node module executable in a browser.
+Generate [import map](https://github.com/WICG/import-maps) to make code dependent of node module resolution executable in a browser.

 _Example of code relying on node module resolution:_